nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### S
 > **School of Computing:**
 > Also known as SoC.
 A computing school in the National University of Singapore.

+### U
+> **Use Case:**
+> A use case describes the interaction between the system and the user for a specific functionality of the system.
+>
+> **User Story:**
+> User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new feature.
+It is typically of the format: "As a [user type], I can [function] so that [benefit]."

 [↑ Back to top](#table-of-contents)